nina-z-zhang/GA4-Traffic-Source-Dashboard-/README.md

 ---

 ### 3. Paid Search Has the Best Revenue-Per-Session Ratio Among All Channels
 Paid Search drives only 3,250 sessions but generates **$19,385 in revenue** — the highest revenue efficiency of any channel.
-Its engagement metrics are solid too (62.2% engagement rate, 1:13 avg engagement time), confirming it is capturing high-intent buyers, not just casual browsers.
-The question for the marketing team is whether the current budget is too conservative — this channel has clear room to scale.
+Its engagement metrics are pretty solid too (62.2% engagement rate, 1:13 avg engagement time), confirming it is capturing high-intent buyers, not just casual browsers.
+--> Implication for the business: Think about if the current budget is too conservative.
+Paid search could scale a lot.

 <details>
-<summary>📊 How I got to this insight</summary>
+<summary> How I got to this insight</summary>

-**Where I looked:** Channel Performance table — Paid Search row, Purchase Revenue and Sessions columns.
+Looked at Channel Performance table — Paid Search row, Purchase Revenue and Sessions columns.

 **Calculation — revenue per session across channels:**